-At some point in their lifespan, every entrepreneur will have had to pitch their business idea to a group of investors.
+At some point in their lifespan, every entrepreneur will have had to showcase their pitch deck to a group of investors.
 Tesla, Facebook, Airbnb and Tinder (to name a few) would not be where they are today without pitching – with a pitch deck not so different from yours I’m sure – in their early stages.
 We know that putting together and delivering a pitch deck for your business idea is, undoubtedly, a stressful experience.
 It’s a seemingly impossible task to squeeze in all your hard work and effort into a short 5-minute presentation.
 BUT, it is essential for entrepreneurs so you can show off your business and raise investment.
-So check out our top 5 tips for creating the best startup pitch deck, to help you sell your passion and grow your business.
+So check out our top 5 pitch deck tips for startups, to help you sell your passion and grow your business.

 Tip 1 – Showcase your passion